Skip to Content

 Single Color Match in DOS

-Two Card Color Match DOS
+Double Color Match in DOS

 Draw A Card

 After drawing you may use the card you just drew to make a match with one of the face up cards.
+You may choose not to play a card even if you can use it to play a match.

 If a player does not match any of the cards on the table, they will get to play one of the cards from their hand face up on the table.
-This will create another pile to play on.
+This will create another Center Row pile to play on.

 End of Turn

-All of the cards from the matched pairs are removed from the table and placed into the discard pile.
+All of the cards from the matched pairs are removed from the table and placed into the Discard Pile.

 Play then passes to the next player clockwise.

-Special Cards
+Number Cards

-Wild Color Card in DOS
+Wild DOS

-Wild DOS: A wild DOS card will count as a two of any color.
+A Wild DOS card will count as a two of any color.
 When you play the card you get to decide what color it is.
-If a wild DOS card is face up on the table, you get to determine what color it is when you match it.
+You can choose the color of the Wild DOS card in order to create a Single or Double Color Match.

-Wild Color Card in DOS
+Wild # card in DOS

-Wild #: A wild # card acts as any number between 1-10 of the color shown on the card.
+A Wild # card acts as any number between 1-10 of the color shown on the card.
 When a player plays the card they determine what number it will act as.
-If a wild # card is face up on the table, a player chooses what number it is when they match it.

 DOS